cdktf/cdktf-provider-google/docs/secureSourceManagerInstance.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.9.0/docs/resources/secure_source_manager_instance#id SecureSourceManagerInstance#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.10.0/docs/resources/secure_source_manager_instance#id SecureSourceManagerInstance#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `kms_key`<sup>Optional</sup> <a name="kms_key" id="@cdktf/provider-google.secureSourceManagerInstance.SecureSourceManagerInstance.Initializer.parameter.kmsKey"></a>

+- *Type:* str

+Customer-managed encryption key name, in the format projects/* /locations/* /keyRings/* /cryptoKeys/*.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.10.0/docs/resources/secure_source_manager_instance#kms_key SecureSourceManagerInstance#kms_key}

+Note: The above comment contained a comment block ending sequence (* followed by /).
+We have introduced a space between to prevent syntax errors.
+Please ignore the space.

 ---